EloiStree/2025_01_01_WsBeaconBroadcasterDDNS/README.md

 Beyond game design considerations, I will need to develop a broadcasting system capable of scaling effectively.
 This will involve crafting code to distribute data via a dynamic DNS (DDNS) system and structuring beacons similar to an NTP network of interconnected computers.

 **Milestone A:** Allow Twitch Play players to receive information about the running game and remotely control their characters.
 **Milestone B:** Develop a small game that minimizes upload bandwidth usage using the concept.
 **Milestone C:** Gradually expand the game player size allowed and its features over time, growing month by month.

+> The code has not been started yet, but it is part of my 2025_01_01 resolution to enable the type of game I want to build.